 Closing Costs for Louisiana Homes: What to Expect

-According to a recent Bankrate study, closing costs in Louisiana average just over $2,100.
-However, this can vary greatly depending on the cost of your home, and variable costs, like taxes or those based off of the amount of your loan, were not included in this study.
+According to a Bankrate study, closing costs in Louisiana average just over $2,100.
+However, this can vary greatly depending on the cost of your home, local taxes, or other factors not included in this study.

-However, closing costs are usually between 2-5% of the purchase price of your home.
+Closing costs are usually between 2-5% of the purchase price of your home.
 In Louisiana, where the median home value is $147,000, that would equate to closing costs of around $4,410.
-Again, this can be highly variable and your expert, local real estate agent can best walk you through which fees you will likely have to pay.

 Common Closing Costs for Louisiana Home Buyers